nicolastorzec/nicolastorzec/README.md

 # About Me

-I am a Director of Research Engineering at Yahoo where I lead a team of scientists and engineers in charge of developing ML/AI solutions and knowledge graphs for Web Search and E-Commerce.
+I am a Director of Research Engineering at Yahoo where I lead a team of scientists and engineers in charge of developing technologies and solutions involving ML/AI and knowledge graphs for Web Search and E-Commerce.

 Previously, I spearheaded the development of the Yahoo Knowledge Graph focusing on information extraction, data integration, knowledge graph construction, semantic search, entity recommendation and content understanding.